MarcSkovMadsen/paithon/DEVELOPER_GUIDE.md

 source .venv/Scripts/activate
 ```

-Install the `panel-ai` package for editing
+Install the `paithon` package for editing

 ```bash
 pip install -e .[all]